CTP Claims Guide NSW - Know Your Rights.

-If you’ve already submitted a claim but you’re unhappy with the insurer’s decision and you feel like you might be missing out on benefits or lump sums you’re entitled to, you might prefer to skip to the section on disputing a CTP insurer’s decision.
+If you’ve already submitted a CTP claim but you’re unhappy with the insurer’s decision and you feel like you might be missing out on benefits or lump sums you’re entitled to, you might prefer to skip to the section on disputing a CTP insurer’s decision.

 Quick Links:

-What benefits can I claim on CTP Insurance?
+What can I claim on CTP insurance?

-CTP Claim | CTP Compensation Payout Process |
+CTP Benefit | CTP Compensation Payment Process |

 ---|---|